GuanhuaWang/SystemPaper/NSDI2017/vCorfu.md

 client get two address 1) global address 2) stream address.

 Client write to log replica using global address, and write to stream replica using stream ID and stream address.

+### overhead

+more commit log (since we need to not only write to global log, but also stream log), but it pay back.

+### benefit

+now we can access log on only one replica (stream replica), instead of multiple replica belong to global log servers.